 In the event of inclement weather, notification of school closing will be made by means of announcements on radio and television stations.
 The TV stations that will carry this information are Fox Channel 2, NBC Channel 4, UPN Channel 50 and the Radio station WWJ 950 AM.
 For special cases the staff will phone each family.
 Mrs. Bartholomew will also send out a school wide email if school is closed.
-Please Do Not Call the School!
-Our general rule of thumb for closing school is this: if the Wayne-Westland public schools are closed, St. John's Lutheran School will be closed also.
+Please use our School Closing information extension by calling 734-721-4650 opt.
+4. Our general rule of thumb for closing school is this: if the Wayne-Westland public schools are closed, St. John's Lutheran School will be closed also.